-Arnesen originally wrote his Magnificat with a string ensemble to accompany the choir, and we’d love to do this work as the composer envisioned it.
-Orchestral musicians should be compensated fairly for their skill and musicianship, but unfortunately the registration fees for our festival only cover the basics – sheet music, fees for our musical staff, rehearsal camp, and social events.
-This is to ensure as many students as possible can attend our festival, but it does mean that we need some additional support to make an orchestra feasible.
+Arnesen originally wrote his Magnificat for a string ensemble to accompany the choir, and we’d love to perform it as the composer envisioned it.
+He writes “Even if the organ version works very well, I still think the original version with strings gives a greater experience.”
+Unfortunately the registration fees for our festival only cover the basics – sheet music, fees for musical staff, rehearsal camp and social events.
+This is to ensure as many students as possible can attend, but it does mean that we need support to make an orchestra feasible.

-70AIV is going to be a big year for the intervarsity festival movement – an event that looks to the future while staying grounded in our tradition of beautiful music-making.
-We want our attendees, particularly our student attendees, to be surrounded by the best musicians and the best atmosphere that our festival can provide.
-IVs help students form lifelong friendships, fosters a love of music and choral singing, and are annual events that many students look forward to over the course of their university lives and beyond.
+70AIV is a big year for the intervarsity festival movement – an event that looks to the future while staying grounded in a tradition of beautiful music-making.
+We want our attendees to be surrounded by the best musicians and the best atmosphere that our festival can provide.
+IVs help students form lifelong friendships, foster a love of music, and are annual events that many students look forward to during their university lives and beyond.

 Arts funding is limited at the best of times, and our students are all doing it hard to get to the festival in the first place – airfares, accommodation and sheet music aren’t cheap.
 That’s why we’d love your contribution towards getting us an orchestra for our concert.
 There’s nothing like the sound of a full string ensemble with a choir, and in the atmosphere of St Peter’s Cathedral, it will be truly spine-tingling.

 As Arnesen writes of his work: “With strings, piano and organ there are more colors to the soundscape… The organ can indeed be a full orchestra by itself, but there is still something about the expressiveness of the strings, the rhythmical function of the piano in combination with a big organ that creates a special overall sound.
 And together it makes it all sound both intimate, lush and sacred.”